Quantum information: Qubits and information theory

 These theorems are proven from unitarity, which according to Leonard Susskind is the technical term for the statement that quantum information within the universe is conserved.
-The five theorems open up possibilities in quantum information processing.
+The five theorems open possibilities in quantum information processing.

 Quantum information processing

 The state of a qubit contains all of its information.
 This state is frequently expressed as a vector on the Bloch sphere.
 This state can be changed by applying linear transformations or quantum gates to them.
-These unitary transformations are described as rotations on the Bloch Sphere.
+These unitary transformations are described as rotations on the Bloch sphere.
 While classical gates correspond to the familiar operations of Boolean logic, quantum gates are physical unitary operators.